Market Segmentation Levels

 It is the segmentation level where marketers offer customized products or services to the customer.
 For this, marketers may visit customers personally, understand their specifications, and work on those specifications.

-The followings are some pros and cons of individual marketing.
+The following are some pros and cons of individual marketing.

 - Consumers get highly customized services.